 Dalton Barracks Supplementary Planning Document

-The draft Local Plan 2031 Part 2 proposes to release land at Dalton Barracks from the Green Belt and allocate the site for residential development for 1,200 homes (up to 2031) and deliver a highly sustainable mixed used development that incorporates Garden Village principles.
+The draft Local Plan 2031 Part 2 proposes the release of land at Dalton Barracks from the Green Belt and to allocate it for a residential development of 1,200 homes.
+The site will incorporate Garden Village principles to deliver a highly sustainable mixed used development.

-The Council has appointed consultants, Hankinson Duckett Associates, to prepare the SPD with initial work commenced earlier this year.
+The Council appointed consultants, Hankinson Duckett Associates, to prepare the SPD.
 Hankinson Duckett Associates are working with a number of key stakeholders in preparing the SPD, including Natural England and Oxfordshire County Council.
-A draft SPD will be formally consulted upon later in the year.
+The Council intends to produce a draft SPD for formal consultation in 2019.

 As part of the preparation for the SPD, the Council has determined that a Strategic Environmental Assessment (SEA) is required.
 The Council has expanded the SEA requirement to take full account of socio-economic issues/objectives alongside environmental issues/objectives, and therefore a Sustainability Appraisal (SA) is being undertaken.
 The first key procedural requirement of an SA is for the scope and level of detail to be included within a draft SA Report.
 The Council commissioned AECOM to undertake the SA, who prepared a Scoping Report which sets this out.
 A copy of the Scoping Report is available to view and access below: